 What skills are needed to succeed as incubator staff and at running accelerator for Earth Observation teams?
 What event participation and networking can offer in the field?

 The report provides an overview on key competence requirements and measures taken to improve these competences within the BalticSatApps project.
-The activities have been focusing on improving business development activities and piloting acceleration programs tailored specifically on Earth Observation innovations.
-The activities were carried out and led by three science and technology parks (STPs) involved in the project: Turku Science Park (Finland), Cracow Technology Park (Poland) and Tartu Science Park (Estonia).
+The activities have been focusing on improving business development activities and piloting Acceleration Programme tailored specifically on Earth Observation innovations.
+The activities were carried out and led by three science and technology parks (STPs) involved in the project: Tartu Science Park (Estonia), Turku Science Park (Finland), and Kracow Technology Park (Poland).

 Who is it intended for?

-Science and technology parks, business support organisations, academic incubators, and private accelerators
+Science and technology parks, business support organisations, as well as incubators and accelerators, and other similar actors.

 The report covers: 1) reviewing key competence requirements and other success factors for running an ESABIC/EO support program for EO teams/SMEs, 2) organising of staff trainings and test/share tools for acceleration, and 3) organising and participating thematic events.
 (23 pp.)